swc-project/swc/ARCHITECTURE.md

 #### `/ecmascript/transforms/src/fixer`

-Fixes borken ast.
+Fixes broken ast.
 This allow us to simply fold types like `BinExpr` without caring about operator precedence.

 It means,